We use cookies on this site to enhance your experience.

 Explore Our Programs

-I received my MSc in Integrative Biology from Laurier, and her PhD in Biology from the University of Waterloo, under the supervision of Stephanie DeWitte-Orr, and my HBSc in Molecular Biology and Genetics from McMaster University.
+I received my MSc in Integrative Biology from Laurier, and my PhD in Biology from the University of Waterloo, under the supervision of Stephanie DeWitte-Orr, and my HBSc in Molecular Biology and Genetics from McMaster University.
 After my PhD, I was an industrial research scientist with a local biotechnology company.

 My areas of expertise lie in immunomodulation using nanotechnology, and cancer biology at the cellular level.